econya/less_curse/README.md

 ### Screen

 There is only one screen and it will fill up your terminal.
-Access this screen via `LessCurse::screen` (or `LessCurse.screen`).
+Access it via `LessCurse::screen` (or `LessCurse.screen`).

 The screen can and should be populated by widgets.
-No layouts with exact positioning are possible.
+You cannot decide on exact positioning of widgets, as a *tiling*-approach is used.
 By default, the screen will split vertically and each widget will take up an equal amount of space.
-However, slightly more complext `Grid`-Layouts are possible.
+However, slightly more complex `Grid`-layouts are possible (see below).

 Always one widget is focused.